jejacobs23/osteo/README.md

 **Step 31) Compile Reactome results across all samples:** The Python program, Analyze_Reactome_Results_by_VEP-consequences, is used to compile all the "results.cvs" files from the Reactome analysis and create an output file with the Reaction ID's and how many samples had aborations associated with that particular pathway.

-**Step 32) :** The Python program, Pathway_Separation_Analysis.py, is used to identify aberrant Reactome pathways the meet the requirements for number of samples with and without aberrations.
+**Step 32) Find pathways that adequately separate samples with and without aberrations:** The Python program, Pathway_Separation_Analysis.py, is used to identify aberrant Reactome pathways the meet the requirements for number of samples with and without aberrations.
 A summary file is outputed.

-**Step 33) :** The Python program, Make_DFs.py, is used to
+**Step 33) :** The Python program, Make_DFs.py, is used to take pathway IDs as an input and create data frames that R can use to produce a Kaplan-Meier curves.
+This program requires survival information for the subjects being analyzed.